iTwin/itwinjs-core/docs/presentation/Content/DefaultPropertyCategoryOverride.md

 > **Default value:** `[]`

-Specifications that define schema requirements for the rule to take effect.
+Lists schema requirements that need to be met for the rule to take effect.
 See more details in [Defining ECSchema Requirements for Presentation Rules](../Advanced/SchemaRequirements.md).

 ```ts
 [[include:Content.Customization.DefaultPropertyCategoryOverride.RequiredSchemas.Ruleset]]